misterdiene/misterdiene/README.md

 - 👋 Hi, I’m @misterdiene
 - 👀 I’m interested in design and web mobile app development
-- 🌱 I’m currently learning for design and mobile app
+- 🌱 I’m currently learning for design and social media strategy
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...